gudubeth/dmnsrc/README.md

 ----------------
 Core
 * Improve domain check mechanism and add different checking ways based on a flag
-* Concurrent domain check
 * Option to get full domain names from file.
-Also pipelining for this feature

 Name generation
 * Set multiple suffixes and/or prefixes at once